k5cents/gluedown/README.md

 ## Usage

-By default, many `gluedown` functions simply take a character vector and return that same vector with each element wrapped in the corresponding markdown syntax.
-With the `cat` argument, these wrapped vectors can by easily concatenated, separated with a newline, and printed; this is useful in combination with the `results='asis'` R Markdown chunk option to directly print markdown blocks.
+By default, many `gluedown` functions simply take a character vector and return that same vector with each element wrapped in the appropriate markdown syntax.

+With the `cat` argument, these wrapped vectors can by easily concatenated, separated with a newline, and printed; this is useful in combination with the `results='asis'` [R Markdown](https://github.com/rstudio/rmarkdown) chunk option to directly print markdown blocks.
+This output can also be used inline.

 ``` r
 library(gluedown)